Close Menu

 Minister extends condolences to families of victims

-Foreign Affairs Minister Anita Anand hugs a relative of one of the victims of downed Ukraine International Airlines Flight PS752 as she arrives at a ceremony commemorating its sixth anniversary in Richmond Hill on Thursday.
+Foreign Affairs Minister Anita Anand hugs a relative of one of the victims of downing Ukraine International Airlines Flight PS752 as she arrives at a ceremony commemorating its sixth anniversary in Richmond Hill on Thursday.
 (Eduardo Lima/The Canadian Press)

 Ontario pledges $350K to help build memorial for victims

-Candlelight vigil held Wednesday evening marking anniversary
+Candlelight vigil held Wednesday night marking anniversary

 Source link